 Veterans who are exited immediately without the right to appeal before exit due to imminent safety or health threats are subject to a system-wide service restriction period during which the veteran may only be re-admitted to shelter conditionally, contingent on available shelter capacity.
 Upon exit, the shelter partner agency must enter system-wide service restriction start and end dates in HMIS.
 Veterans who appeal their eligibility during the system-wide service restriction time period must appeal to the shelter that imposed the shelter restriction and demonstrate they no longer pose an imminent threat and agree to behavior or other conditions necessary to meet all emergency shelter eligibility criteria.
 Depending on the outcome of the appeal, a veteran may be approved to return to shelter on conditions determined by the shelter.
-If an individual appeals to return to emergency shelter for 7 days after exit.
+If an individual appeals to return to emergency shelter and is denied based upon eligibility, the individual will not be reassessed for eligibility for shelter for 7 days after exit.
 Any veteran who exits shelter involuntarily or voluntarily and then requests shelter again must be screened for eligibility per normal CPOA/HH procedures.